The multimeter is about to become your best friend when you need to test your bike’s electrical system.

 And if you’re still a bit nervous, wear a pair of rubber gloves to protect your hands even further.

-My multimeter shows a negative value – what’s happening?
+The display shows a negative value – what’s happening?

 I.e., you’ve put the negative probe on the positive connector and the positive probe on the negative connector.